k-mc-k/WordPress_Install/README.md

 ```
 You will be prompted for the password you set for the MySQL root account when you installed the LAMP stack.

 Next, you will create a database that WordPress can control.
-We will be using wordpress in this guide, however you can call this whatever you would like:
+We will be using *wordpress* in this guide, however you can call this whatever you would like:

 ```
 mysql> CREATE DATABASE wordpress;
 ```
 The next step is to create a separate MySQL user account that you will use to operate on the new database created in the previous step.
-For this guide, we will be using the the user name wordpressuser.
-Ensure you choose a strong password:
+For this guide, we will be using the the user name *wordpressuser*.
+Ensure you choose a strong *password*:

 ```
 mysql> CREATE USER wordpressuser@localhost IDENTIFIED BY 'password';